 Benefits Associated With Early Hospice Involvement

 Though most patients are eligible for hospice care when their physician advises they are terminally ill and the prognosis is that they will have six months or less to live, it’s best not to view hospice care as a crisis service for just the last few days of life.
-Hospice is a program specifically designed to care for the special needs the patient and their family as they approach end of life.
+Hospice is a program specifically designed to care for the special needs of the patient and their family as they approach the end of life.

 An early hospice admission allows both, the patient and their family to receive the full benefit of hospice services.
-Additionally, when pain and other symptoms are effectively controlled, a patient may not only find relief, but they also have a potential to live longer in a comfortable setting.
+Additionally, when pain and other symptoms are effectively controlled, a patient may not only find relief, but they also have the potential to live longer in a comfortable setting.
 The benefits of choosing hospice early are many and can include:

 For the Patient